-Step 2.
-Reference or sample data storage
+2. Reference or sample data storage

-To prevent egress charges to the bucket owner or reference or example data in Cloud Storage, you can set up controls around the featured workspaces' project data - like a VPC-SC security perimeter or a requester pays bucket.
+To prevent egress charges for the bucket owner or reference or example data in Cloud Storage, you can set up controls around the featured workspaces' project data - like a VPC-SC security perimeter or a requester pays bucket.

 See Configure GCS to prevent egress charges for more details.